NaiveShark/NaiveSharkComDoc/docs/index.rst

 * Engineers - to search for information about materials and products for their professional needs
 * Industrial manufacturers - to public the information about their production
-* Students - for learn
+* Students - for learning
 * Technical support professionals - for contacting with costumers
 * Anyone!